lorenzorogers/Atmosphere/README.md

-# Atmosphere
+# Atmosphere Co.
+LLC

 Redefining weather.
+Setting the new standard for weather apps everywhere.

-In Victoria, and maybe more places.
+In Victoria.
+And maybe more places.

 If we even get that far.